Vocation Stories

 I would be very happy to talk with anyone who might be exploring a vocation with the HCC and its associated Orders.

-Dom Edward is the Priest -in -Charge of our mission in Southampton, Hants.
+Dom Edward is now Abbot-Bishop of Llanthony and leads our mission in Southampton, Hants.
 UK

 Dom Ugo-Maria E.S.B.